openstack/barbican-specs/specs/template.rst

 * Please state anything that those doing continuous deployment, or those upgrading from the previous release, need to be aware of.
 Also describe any plans to deprecate configuration values or features.
-For example, if we change the directory name that instances are stored in, how do we handle instance directories created before the change landed?
-Do we move them?
-Do we have a special case in the code?
-Do we assume that the operator will recreate all the instances in their cloud?

 Developer impact
 ----------------